smittytone/PreviewMarkdown/README.md

 - 2.0.0 *Unreleased*
     - Introduce a new rendering engine which leverages [Markdown-It](https://github.com/markdown-it/markdown-it).
+    - Introduce a new UI for the host application.
 - 1.5.3 *7 September 2024*
     - Improve settings change checking.
     - Correctly render the YAML frontmatter separator line: revert NSTextViews to TextKit 1 (previously bumped to TextKit 2 by Xcode).